 - $70,000 for physical and emotional pain and suffering

 - $17,000 for lost wages and time off work

 The Chicago Transit Authority (CTA) initially denied liability for the bus accident, presenting evidence that our client had made a “sudden stop.”
 However, as the jury rightly determined, since our client was stopped at a red light, it stands to reason that the CTA bus driver should have anticipated the sudden stop and avoided a collision.
-If you have been injured in a Chicago bus accident, you can trust our Chicago personal injury lawyers at Harvey L. Walner & Associates, Ltd. to pursue the justice and fair compensation you deserve.
+If you have been injured in a Chicago bus accident, you can trust our Chicago personal injury lawyers at Walner Law to pursue the justice and fair compensation you deserve.
 Please contact us today to schedule a free case evaluation.